 Traveling alone is something that unnerves a lot of people.
 And it’s not surprising.
-The thought of leaving home behind for a foreign country is understandably daunting.
+The thought of leaving home behind for a foreign country is understandably daunting, particularly for first-time solo travelers.

 Being so far out of your comfort zone in an alien environment, surrounded by strange sights, smells, and sounds can seem like a altogether scary experience rather than a fun one.